kominakokuyoseki/kominakokuyoseki/README.md

 *   🟥 **override** *formerly called 'bow-reborn'*

     A reimagined version of "Better Open With," acting as a custom replacement for the Android "Open with" dialog to give more flexibility as to where to open things!
-The design is currently far from unira ui, from the time where I was even trying to get MD3 elements to work in my apps, so it'll have to be reworked, too.
+The design is currently far from **unira ui**, from the time where I was even trying to get MD3 elements to work in my apps, so it'll have to be reworked, too.

 *   🟥🔳 **cobalt**